 Do you make New Year’s Resolutions?
 The standard pledges usually involve drinking more water or hitting the gym more frequently.
-But this year, I hope you’ll consider making some resolutions around how you feed your family, because a few simple changes and shifts can have serious, lasting effects on not only their health but also their own long term habits and attitudes around food.
+But this year, I hope you’ll consider making some resolutions around how you feed your family.
+A few simple changes and shifts can have serious, lasting effects on not only their health but also their own long-term habits and attitudes around food.

 Here are five resolutions to consider for the new year:

 No more cooked-to-order nuggets or special PBJs.
-This is the number-one advice I have for families, and it’s never too late to start.
+This is the #1 advice I have for families, and it’s never too late to start.
 (If your kids are little, start now.
 If your kids are older, start now.)
 It means less work for you and more motivation for your kids to actually eat what you’ve prepared.

 If sweet treats are on a pedestal at your house–the end-all-be-all, the thing your kids can’t wait to get at the end of the meal–it’s time to neutralize that power.
 How?
 Avoid using dessert as a reward, punishment, or as a bargaining chip in exchange for bites of vegetables.
 Decide how often you serve dessert (and how much) and let everyone have it who wants it.